aaravtiku/cse15l-lab-reports/labreport4.md

 Task 9) The final task is to commit and push the changes to the Github account.
 This can be by typing the following commands in the terminal:

   1)`git add .` - adds all the changes in the current working directory and its subdirectories to the staging area.
 The staging area is one prepares changes to be committed to the Git repository.
+After writing this command, I pressed the `<enter>` key.

-  2)`git commit -m "changes reflected"` - commits the change in the working directory with the message "changes reflected"
+  2)`git commit -m "changes reflected"` - commits the change in the working directory with the message "changes reflected".
+After writing this command, I pressed the `<enter>` key.

   It should appear like this in the terminal once the changes have been committed:

   <img width="568" alt="image" src="https://user-images.githubusercontent.com/89179888/224816003-65e70798-3139-4578-9b7b-6c8170f7210e.png">

-  3)`git push` - pushes the new changes to GitHub
+  3)`git push` - pushes the new changes to GitHub.
+After writing this command, I pressed the `<enter>` key.

 Upon completing the above steps in the terminal, you should get the following response: